 We set indicative targets for the final three years of CP7.
 We included a process to reset measures and target after the second year given some of the challenges of forecasting performance in the medium term.

-We are consulting on the passenger train performance targets that we will use to monitor and hold Network Rail to account in the final three years of CP7.
+We have consulted on the passenger train performance targets that we will use to monitor and hold Network Rail to account in the final three years of CP7.

 Our aim with the train performance reset is to set ambitious yet realistic targets in England and Wales, as required by the terms of the UK Government’s high-level output specification (HLOS).
 Network Rail’s forecasts would broadly hold punctuality at current levels and reduce cancellations.
 We acknowledge the work that Network Rail has undertaken in developing its plans in collaboration with industry and we consider the forecasts are a credible basis for consultation.
 We recognise Network Rail’s plans will continue to evolve, and there are certain aspects of the plans (in certain regions) which we expect the company to review before it provides its updated forecasts to us in September 2025.